Combatant: Unprivileged combatants

-Most unprivileged combatants who do not qualify for protection under the Third Geneva Convention do so under the Fourth Geneva Convention (GCIV), which concerns protected civilians, until they have had a "fair and regular trial".
+Most unprivileged combatants who do not qualify for protection under the Third Geneva Convention do so under the Fourth Geneva Convention, which concerns protected civilians, until they have had a "fair and regular trial."
 If found guilty at a regular trial, they can be punished under the civilian laws of the detaining power.

-Non-interstate armed conflict
+Non-international armed conflicts (NIAC)

+In non-interstate or non-international armed conflicts, no requirement of distinction exists under Protocol II to the 1949 Geneva Conventions.
+However, Article 13 of Protocol II does state that civilians "shall enjoy general protection against the dangers arising from military operations" until "they take a direct part in hostilities".

-In a non-interstate armed conflict, combatants who fought with non-state armed groups are not afforded immunity for taking part in hostilities, as insurrection is a crime under the domestic law of most nations.
+Combatants who fought with non-state armed groups in non-international armed conflicts are not afforded immunity for taking part in hostilities, as insurrection is a crime under the domestic law of most nations.
 Therefore, they can be prosecuted by the territorial state or intervening third state for simply taking up arms.

-On October 7, 2021, a former Taliban commander was indicted by a federal grand jury in New York for the June 26, 2008 attack on an American military convoy that killed three U.S. soldiers and their Afghan interpreter, and October 27, 2008 shooting down of a U.S. military helicopter during the War in Afghanistan (the conflict became non-interstate not long after the United States invasion of Afghanistan ended on December 7, 2001).
+On 7 October 2021, a former Taliban commander was indicted by a federal grand jury in New York for the 26 June 2008 attack on an American military convoy that killed three U.S. soldiers and their Afghan interpreter, and 27 October 2008 shooting down of a U.S. military helicopter during the War in Afghanistan (the conflict became non-interstate not long after the U.S. invasion of Afghanistan ended on 7 December 2001).